kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 The CF model generates product recommendations for a specific customer based on predicted review scores from the reconstructed interaction matrix.

-- A customer ID was randomly selected from those who have provided a review score of 5, ensuring that the recommendations target a highly engaged user.
+- A customer ID was randomly selected from those who have provided a review score of 5, ensuring that the recommendations target a highly engaged customer.
 - Predicted review scores for all products were retrieved from the `predictions_df` for the selected customer.
 - The predicted review scores were sorted in descending order, ranking products from most to least preferred.
 - The top 5 products with the highest predicted review scores were selected as recommendations.

-CF model’s predict user preferences based on latent factors derived from the interaction matrix.
-The selected items are highly tailored to the customer’s inferred interests, enabling a personalized recommendation experience.
+CF model’s predict customer preferences based on latent factors derived from the interaction matrix.
+The selected products are highly tailored to the customer’s inferred interests, enabling a personalized recommendation experience.

 | product_category_name | product_id       | product_description_lenght | product_photos_qty | product_weight_g | volume_cm3 | price  |
 |-----------------------|------------------|----------------------------|--------------------|------------------|------------|--------|